CLTPayne/event-exploration/README.md

 Example use case:

 1. Tracking logic that expects an HTML 5 object in the client but in an app audio is handled by native layer and messages are sent to the web app over a bridge.

+Questions:

+1. Why and how should event listeners be removed?

+    -   If you remove a node / element from the screen it can't be garbage collected if it still has an event listener attached to it.
+Otherwise you're continuting to increase the use of memory.
+    -   Similarly it's important not to use anonymous functions as the event listeners if you need to be able to remove a listener.
+The remove function compares object references in order to understand if two functions (and thus the two listeners are matching).
+Two anonymous functions with matching logic have different object references.